Title IX: Equity & Access

 In compliance with Title IX, DePauw University has:

 - a policy of nondiscrimination

 - a designated Title IX Coordinator--Renee Madison, Senior Advisor to the President for Diversity and Compliance

 - adopted and published a grievance policy and process for providing for prompt and equitable resolution of student and employee sex discrimination complaints

-Title IX complaints can be filed with the DePauw University Title IX coordinator, Cara Setchell, in person, by phone at 765-658-4270 or via email.
+Title IX complaints can be filed with the DePauw University Title IX coordinator, Renee Madison, in person in the Office of the President, by phone at 765-658-4914 or via email.

 It is the institiution's obligation to swiftly respond to any Title IX complaint by conducting an investigation and taking appropriate remedial action such as referring the case to the appropriate adjudication body.

 Title IX complaints can also be filed with Department of Education, Office of Civil Rights.